-Over the years ALBERT EASTMAN MIZRAHI "These duty stamps may have been issued after the has done a great deal to promote Egyptian Philaresult, both the mayors of Kansas City and Mission, Kansas, where Mizrahi resides, have issued proclamations officially marking the times of exhibition as Official "Week" or "Month".
+Over the years ALBERT EASTMAN MIZRAHI result, both the mayors of Kansas City and Mission, Kansas, where Mizrahi resides, have issued proclamations officially marking the times of exhibition as Official "Week" or "Month".

 This year was no exception and an unusually fine collection of the stamps of Egypt and the Royal imperforate proofs (complete) from the collection of the late King Farouk were on display at the Mission State Bank Sept.
 27 through Oct.
 11th.